-Fort Myers Beach is the place to be over the winter months.
 If you want to avoid crowds, then arrive early in the day and try to visit during the week.
 Otherwise, you’ll find it a very lively place to visit.

 One of the best things to do in Tampa with kids is taking them to the Tampa Children’s Museum to burn off some energy.
 You could spend all day there, I know that we did.

 Take a hike with Sanibel Sea School on Sanibel Island and see the abundance of shells on this beautiful Gulf Coast island!

-One of the fun things to do in Naples is to take a day trip to Tigertail beach on Marco island for some calm water experiences and play.
+One of the fun things to do in Naples is to take a day trip to Tigertail Beach on Marco Island for some calm water experiences and play.

 Although on the smaller side, the Naples Zoo has many fun exhibits to check out including giraffes, alligators, and penguins.

-The manatees come into the intercostal water areas during the cold winter months, allowing for some great sightings of these large and gentle creatures!
+The manatees come into the inter-coastal water areas during the cold winter months, allowing for some great sightings of these large and gentle creatures.